paradekalbert/Master_thesis/README.md

 R code for Causalities

 This file contains R code for my master thesis Detection of causality in time seriesusing extreme values.
+Thesis can be found in PATH NOT FOUND.
 It contains mainly two functions.

 Function CTC(x, lag=3, v=0.4, both_ways=FALSE, derivative=FALSE) computes causal tail coefficient for time series with the given lag.
 Number $v$ represents a function k=n^v, where n is number of data, and k is the number of extremal values from which we compute this statistic.